andreistefanciprian/urlshortener/terraform/README.md

 ## Next Steps: Deploy Applications

-Once infrastructure is deployed, use FluxCD to deploy Kubernetes applications from the `flux/` folder in this repo.
+Once infrastructure is deployed, use FluxCD to deploy Kubernetes applications from the [urlshortener-gitops](https://github.com/andreistefanciprian/urlshortener-gitops) repo.

 ## Cleanup